 Many industries in the Rías Baixas are dedicated to transform raw fish and seafood collected from the sea into products with higher organoleptic quality, longer shelf life and, ultimately, higher value-added products.
 However, their production process is characterized by high water consumption and the subsequent emission of large quantities of wastewater which demands adequate treatment.

-LIFE SEACAN will demonstrate the potential of two innovative biofilm-based technologies (aerobic granular sludge and hybrid bioreactors) which will be implemented to decrease the impact of industrial activity on marine ecosystems.
+LIFE SEACAN has demonstrate the potential of two innovative biofilm-based technologies (aerobic granular sludge and hybrid bioreactors) which have been implemented to decrease the impact of industrial activity on marine ecosystems.

 Biofilm-based systems have been successfully applied in several industrial sectors, but the application to fish canning effluents has not been reported yet.
 However, preliminary tests have shown a remarkable high effluent quality with simultaneous reduction of energy consumption and carbon footprint, compared to conventional wastewater treatment technologies:

 - Reduction of energy consumption by at least 20%.